Roger Lynch: Career

 In 1999, Lynch was named president and CEO of Chello Broadband in Amsterdam, after which he became chairman and CEO of Video Networks International Ltd., an IPTV provider based in the UK.

 Lynch joined Dish Networks in 2009, where he became the founding CEO of Sling TV, overseeing the platform's launch in 2015.

 In 2017, Lynch was named president and CEO of Pandora, where he led the music streaming service to accelerated revenue growth and positive returns.
-Pandora was sold to Sirius XM in February 2019.
+Pandora was sold to SiriusXM in February 2019.

 Lynch became CEO of Condé Nast in April 2019.
 In his first eight months, the company launched new editions of its titles in several countries around the world and made public commitments to reduce its environmental impact.
 Lynch also established a new global leadership team charged with helping the business expand worldwide, and in December 2020, he unveiled the company's new global content strategy.

 Lynch is a member of the board of directors for Condé Nast, Mattel, the board of advisors at the Tuck School at Dartmouth College and the board of councilors at the Dornsife College of Letters, Arts and Sciences at the University of Southern California.